HomeFinanceNavy Federal

 Good alternatives worth comparing

 If you bank beyond Navy Federal, or you are not eligible to join, a few other apps cover similar ground.
-The Chase app is the obvious comparison for rewards, with a much broader card lineup and richer travel redemption, though you trade the credit union perks for a big bank feel.
-If you want a regional bank that still handles cards and deposits cleanly on Apple devices, our look at the Truist app on iPad is worth a read before you switch.
+The Chase app is the obvious comparison for rewards, with a broader card lineup and richer travel redemption, including transfer partners that Navy Federal does not offer, though you trade the credit union feel for a big bank one.
+If you want a regional bank that still handles cards and deposits cleanly on Apple devices, our look at the Truist app on iPad is worth a read before you switch anything.

 For the bigger picture, browse our best finance apps for iPhone roundup to see how Navy Federal stacks up against the full field, or step up to the wider Finance hub to see every money app category we cover.
-My honest take is that if you are already a member, nothing beats keeping your rewards in the same app as your checking and savings.
-The convenience is the perk.
+My honest take is that if you are already a member, keeping your rewards in the same app as your checking and savings is the real win.
+The convenience is the perk, and for most members that is enough.

 FAQ